Situated on the Eastern coast of Lantau Island, there are plenty of waterfall hikes, cycling trails and beachside restaurants to explore in Mui Wo.

 Found next to Pause Café, community hotspot The Humble Room pretty much does it all (not to brag).
 During the week, it lends itself as a retail and workshop space, wellness studio and co-working space.
 It also hosts regular pop-up markets on the weekends where you can shop handicrafts made by local vendors.
 Stay tuned on Instagram for upcoming events.

 The Humble Room, G/F, 19 Chung Hau Street, Mui Wo, Lantau, Hong Kong, www.thehumbleroom.com

 Your one-stop shop for all things entertainment, VIBE sells an eclectic mix of new and pre-loved books, CDs, DVDs, Vinyl LPs, record turntables and more.
 The store supports local artisans, authors and musicians by stocking their creations and occasionally runs events to showcase their work.

 Silvermine Bay Beach

 Conveniently located just east of Mui Wo town, and only a short walk from both the pier and the bus terminus, Silvermine Bay Beach is one of the five government official beaches on Lantau.
 During low tide, you can take advantage of the receding shoreline and dig for clams to throw on the grill later!

-Sassy Tip: If you’re looking for an alternative beach to Silvermine, you can always jump on the number 1, 2 or 4 bus to Lower Cheung Sha Village (approx. 20 minutes), and take a 5-minute walk to either Upper or Lower Cheung Sha Beach.
+Sassy Tip: If you’re looking for an alternative beach to Silvermine, you can always jump on the number 1, 2 or 4 bus to Lower Cheung Sha Village (around 20 minutes), and take a five-minute walk to either Upper or Lower Cheung Sha Beach.

 Hike From Mui Wo To Pui O